Careers at Pollinator Partnership

 Pollinator Partnership

-Location: Flexible/remote within Michigan, preferably near an urban center
+Location: Flexible/remote within or near Michigan urban center (preference for Lansing or Detroit)

-Pollinator Partnership (P2) is looking for an experienced and passionate professional who possesses the skills to lead and advance sustainable urban agriculture in Ohio and Michigan.
-This individual will consult with urban and underserved growers and develop a guide for best management practices relating to pollinator support in urban agriculture, create demonstration habitat and conduct field days, promote USDA’s NRCS Farm Bill programs, and facilitate peer to peer urban agriculture support networks.
-They will work with NRCS staff and their partners, as needed.
+Pollinator Partnership (P2) is looking for a passionate professional who possesses the skills to assist with the advancement of sustainable urban agriculture in Michigan.
+There is one part-time (PT; 20 hours per week) Urban Agriculture Associate position available.
+This individual will work together with the Urban Agricultural Coordinator to develop and implement workshops to support urban and underserved growers, support pollinator conservation in urban agriculture, and facilitate peer to peer urban agriculture support networks.
+This individual will work with NRCS staff and their partners, as needed.
 This position will provide outreach, education, and technical assistance to a diversity of private landowners and partner organizations to accelerate adoption of pollinator and other wildlife conservation practices in urban agricultural settings.
-Coverage area will primarily be focused on an urban center in Michigan.
-Candidates should be detailed and team-oriented professionals, have a strong work ethic, and be committed to the mission and values of P2.
+Coverage area will primarily be focused in urban centers in Michigan.
+The candidate should be a team-oriented professional, have a strong work ethic, and be committed to the mission and values of P2.

 Principal Responsibilities and Tasks:

-The Urban Agriculture Outreach Associate is responsible for the following duties and others as assigned:
+The Urban Agriculture Associate is responsible for the following duties and others as assigned:

 • Develop P2’s relationships and foster new partnerships with urban agricultural contacts, including farmers, community leaders, conservation professionals, extension staff, and others.

-• Provide project specific technical support on pollinator and beneficial insect conservation techniques to underserved farmers managing urban farms and to underserved agricultural and community organizations.
+• Provide project-specific technical support on pollinator and beneficial insect conservation techniques to farmers managing urban farms and to agricultural and community organizations.

-• Coordinate and conduct in-person and virtual workshops (trainings, field days, etc.) and peer-to-peer support networks for underserved urban and small farm communities in participating cities.
+• Coordinate and conduct in-person and virtual workshops (trainings, field days, etc.) and build peer-to-peer support networks for urban and small farm communities.

-• Identify and coordinate with urban farm ambassadors to establish select IPM/pollinator supporting conservation practices to serve as demo sites for field days, workshops, and mentorship activities.
+• Identify and coordinate with urban farm ambassadors to serve as demonstration habitat sites for field days, workshops, and mentorship activities.

-• Gain familiarity and expertise with Ohio and Michigan specific NRCS programs and staff points of contact.
+• Gain familiarity and expertise with Michigan-specific NRCS programs and staff points of contact.

-• Survey existing resources and work with partners to develop an urban agriculture guide relating to supporting pollinators, practicing IPM, and utilizing Farm Bill programs in these unique and sometimes challenging landscapes.
+• Support development of an urban agriculture guide relating to supporting pollinators, practicing Integrated Pest Management, and utilizing Farm Bill programs in these unique and sometimes challenging landscapes.

 • Accelerate conservation program enrollment by working with NRCS, P2 contacts, and other partners.